developer-onizuka/ConfusionMatrix/README.md

 ```
 Precision = TP / (TP + FP)
 ```
 If you get this value close to 100%, FP should be reduced.
-In other words, you should eliminate false positives by refurbishing the algorithm which should not mark non-spam as spam.
+In other words, you should eliminate false positives by refurbishing the algorithm which should not mark non-spam as spam. <br>
+Precision can be calculated with **sklearn.metrics.precision_score()** in scikit-learn.

 # 2. Recall